Barry Eisler

 Barry Mark Eisler (born 1964) is an American novelist.
 He is the author of three thriller series, the first featuring anti-hero John Rain, a half-Japanese, half-American former soldier turned freelance assassin, a second featuring black ops soldier Ben Treven, and his most recent centered on Seattle detective Livia Lone.
 Eisler also writes about politics and language on his blog Heart of the Matter, and at the blogs CHUD, Firedoglake, The Huffington Post, MichaelMoore.com, The Smirking Chimp, and Truthout.

 Early life

 Eisler was born in New Jersey, his father was a wholesale office supplier, and his mother an environmental activist.
+Raised in the Short Hills section of Millburn, New Jersey, Eisler graduated from Millburn High School in 1982, where he was senior class president and competed in football and wrestling.

 Eisler is Jewish and graduated from Cornell Law School in 1989.

 Early career

 After completing law school, Eisler joined the CIA, where he trained for three years afterward and held a covert position with the Directorate of Operations.
 In 1992, he resigned and joined the law firm Weil, Gotshal & Manges.
 In 1994, he moved to the San Francisco Bay Area to work for the firm's technology licensing division, then left to work in Japan for Matsushita.

 In 1999, he returned to the Bay Area to join a startup.

 In 2003, he started writing full-time, when he sold the rights to his debut novel, Rain Fall, the first of his series featuring John Rain.